JTchorzewski/PasswordKeeper/README.md

 while using application).

 !!!IMPORTANT!!!
-Add .txt files included in GitHub to bin/Debug/net8.0 so the app will properly(there are some passwords already in the files just to show from start how this app works)
+Add .txt (you can also add json files) files included in GitHub to bin/Debug/net8.0 so the app will properly(there are some passwords already in the files just to show from start how this app works)